 “This is even more critical for landlocked countries that use rail to connect to seaports in neighbouring countries.
 Current rail shortages reduce competitiveness,” he said.

-He also pointed out the absence of adequate storage is one of the leading causes of post-harvest losses.
+He also pointed out that the absence of adequate storage is one of the leading causes of post-harvest losses.
 “Existing storage capacity is not up to required standards, causing moisture content issues, aflatoxin issues, pest infestation and theft,” he said.

 As Kenya strives to meet global demand for its flowers, the current logistics challenges underscore the fragility of its export infrastructure.
 Experts emphasise the need for capacity building, infrastructure upgrades, and hybrid logistics models to ensure sustainability.
 With sea freight emerging as a long-term alternative, stakeholders must act now to transform this crisis into an opportunity for resilience and growth in the African perishables sector.